harborhq/r-token/README.md

 ## How It Works

-R-token implements ERC-20 methods `transfer()` and `transferFrom()` with an additional check that executes logic as to whether or not a transfer is approved.
-The implementation of the check can take many forms.
-Included in this repository is a whitelisting approach designed to keep tokens compliant under Regulation S and Regulation D.  The `ServiceRegistry` is also included as a method for upgrading the R-token check logic as rules are likely to change over time.
+R-token implements ERC-20 methods `transfer()` and `transferFrom()` with an additional check to determine whether or not a transfer should be allowed to proceed.
+The implementation of `check()` can take many forms, but a default whitelist approach is implemented by `TokenRegulatorService`.
+Token and pariticipant level permissions, when used in different combinations, can be used to satisfy multiple regulatory exemptions.
+The `ServiceRegistry` is included as a mechanism to facilitate upgrading the R-token check logic as rules change over time.

 ## Components